johnsonjh/tpzasm/README.md

-* **TPZASM** can write the assembled output as a raw binary image, or as a **TDL&nbsp;Object&nbsp;Module** in relocatable `.PREL` or absolute Intel‑HEX module `.PABS` formats, serialized either as raw binary (using the `-R` flag, *i.e.*, `.PBIN`) or as ASCII‑hex text (using the `-X` flag, *i.e.*, `.PHEX`), all of which is byte‑for‑byte identical to the object output of the reference software.
+* **TPZASM** can write the assembled output as a raw binary image, or as a **TDL&nbsp;Object&nbsp;Module** in relocatable `.PREL` or absolute Intel&nbsp;HEX module `.PABS` formats, serialized either as raw binary (using the `-R` flag, *i.e.*, `.PBIN`) or as ASCII‑hex text (using the `-X` flag, *i.e.*, `.PHEX`), all of which is byte‑for‑byte identical to the object output of the reference software.